arkivanov/MVIKotlin/docs/store.md

 ```

 Why factory and not just an instance of the `Executor`?
 Because of the time travel feature.
 When debugging time travel events it creates separate instances of `Executors` when necessary and fakes their `States`.

+> ⚠️ Please note that `executorFactory` should return a new instance of the `Executor` every time it is called.

 ### Adding Bootstrapper